chidiwilliams/github-stories/README.md

 - Single story view:

-  - Next and previous buttons should show next and previous stories.
-(Falomo)
-  - Timer and countdown.
-Should auto-switch to next story after 5 secs.
-(Falomo?)
   - Improve the design of the view.
 Add colors, images, etc. (Chidi)
   - Maintain aspect ratio of view when resizing like Instagram.
-  - Display nested stories of each unique user.